-Additions to the existing structures in local historic districts should complement the original structure.
+Additions to the existing structures in Charlotte's Local Historic Districts should complement the original structure.
 They should reflect the design, scale, materials and architectural style of the original house.
 At the same time, a carefully designed new addition may respect the original without totally copying the historic design features.